alexlerikos/Projector/README.md

 </p>

 # Projector
-A template AVFoundation based video player that allows branding and UI to be conviently
+A template AVFoundation based video player that allows color scheme and UI to be easily changed to your products branding specifications

 ## Setup